Metronidazole (By mouth)

-- You may take the capsule or tablet with food or milk to avoid stomach upset.
+- Capsule or Tablet: Take with food or milk to avoid stomach upset.

-- It is best to take the extended-release tablet on an empty stomach, one hour before or two hours after a meal.
+- Extended-release tablet: Take it on an empty stomach, 1 hour before or 2 hours after a meal.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.

 - Missed dose:Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.